The most important Lean problem has now been solved.

 Since the inception of modern progressive management in the late 1800s, its creators and devoted practitioners have persistently encountered disinterest among corporate executives despite its wide-ranging benefits.
 The newest form of progressive management, Lean management, also suffers from executive disinterest.
 Why?
 Decades of effort to understand this phenomenon has yielded no new insights — until now.

 Deming’s “system of profound knowledge” is designed to enable progress.
-Triumph of Classical Management identifies a countervailing force that obstructs progress: the “system of profound privilege.”
-The two systems work against one another, which is why both Deming’s vision of management and Lean have been so difficult to realize in practice (as has OpEx, Agile, Six-Sigma, TQM, TOC, etc).
+The Triumph of Classical Management identifies a countervailing force that obstructs progress: the “system of profound privilege.”
+The two systems work against one another, which is why both Deming’s vision of management and Lean have been so difficult to realize in practice (as has OpEx, Agile, Six-Sigma, TQM, TOC, etc.).
 Therefore, both systems must be recognized and understood to break the logjam and make greater progress.

 Reviews of The Triumph of Classical Management